 - How many page views your website is getting

 What these vanity metrics all have in common is that they’re surface level.
-They aren’t connected to ‘real’ business metrics, like revenue.
+They aren’t directly connected to ‘real’ business metrics, like revenue.
 Our philosophy in digital marketing is that “everyone must serve the bottom line.”
 This is a mindset with roots in direct marketing, as opposed to “creative” or “brand building” marketing that can’t show ROI.

 - Where are you spending marketing dollars?